 Robert Irwin was born in Long Beach, California, in 1928.
 He began his career as an abstract painter.
 After a period of thick, expressive paintings and then flat, calculated compositions, he abandoned the medium in the early 1970s.
 He went on to pursue ephemeral, environmental works that challenge notions of perception, light, and the art object, and is recognized as a leading figure in the Light and Space movement.
 Formative exhibitions and projects include Recent Paintings by Robert Irwin (1959), his first painting show at the Ferus Gallery, Los Angeles; Robert Irwin (1970–71) at the Museum of Modern Art, New York, which included his first scrim piece; Scrim veil – Black rectangle – Natural light (1977), his intervention on the entire fourth floor at the Whitney Museum of American Art, New York; and Central Garden (1997), his landscaping project at the Getty Center, Los Angeles.
 Dia mounted Irwin’s two-part exhibition Prologue: x 183 and Excursus: Homage to the Square³ at Dia Center for the Arts, New York, in 1998–99 and reinstalled the latter at Dia Beacon in 2015.
 Dia also commissioned Irwin to create the site plan for the museum and outdoor space of Dia Beacon in 1999–2003.
 Irwin lives in San Diego.

 Robert Irwin was born in Long Beach, California, in 1928.
-He lives and works in San Diego.
+He died in San Diego, California, in 2023.

 Seeing Is Forgetting the Name of the Thing One Sees by Lawrence Weschler